 May include: lectures, guest lectures, field trips (off-site, on-site, during class, and/or out of class time), student projects, group projects, class presentations, and community-based learning.

 Outcome Assessment Strategies

-?
-Essay, short and multiple choice exams.
+- Essay, short answer, and/or multiple choice exams

-?
-Write-ups of field experiences.
+- Write-ups of field experiences/Journaling and reflection

 Course Content (Themes, Concepts, Issues and Skills)